 SR 9 / I-95 PD&E Study

-The Florida Department of Transportation (FDOT) District Four has recently started a Project Development and Environment (PD&E) Study for Interstate 95 (I-95) from south of Hallandale Beach Boulevard (SR 858) to north of Hollywood Boulevard (SR 820), a distance of approximately three miles.
+The Florida Department of Transportation (FDOT) District Four is performing a Project Development and Environment (PD&E) Study for Interstate 95 (I-95) from south of Hallandale Beach Boulevard (SR 858) to north of Hollywood Boulevard (SR 820), a distance of approximately three miles.
 The objective of this PD&E study is to evaluate interchange improvements to increase interchange capacity and adjacent roadway intersections capacity along Hallandale Beach Boulevard, Pembroke Road and Hollywood Boulevard.

 The primary purpose of this project is to add interchange capacity to meet future transportation demand, improve travel time reliability and to provide long-term mobility options.
 The project also includes operational, intersection capacity and safety enhancements.
 I-95 is part of the National Highway System and is designated as a Strategic Intermodal System facility.
 The Strategic Intermodal System is a statewide network of Florida’s transportation facilities that are regionally significant to the state to move people, goods and services.
 I-95, Hallandale Beach Boulevard, Pembroke Road and Hollywood Boulevard serve as part of the emergency evacuation route network designated by the Florida Division of Emergency Management.

 Three miles from south of Hallandale Beach Boulevard to north of Hollywood Boulevard